 If we combine all our results from Lemma \ref{LHH} to Theorem \ref{cC} then we have the following full table of implications.

-Let us note that the first implication remains true as $r \rightarrow 0 $ if it is ensured that the conditional random variable $X|Y$ has no discrete part.
-A bit more indirect extra condition is needed for the validity of the common cause in the limit, though.
-If $Z$ is the common driver, it should satisfy that $Z|X$ and $Z|Y$ have no discrete part.
-Finally, for independence in the limit, it is necessary that there is no discrete connection between the variables (the formal definition is omitted for brevity).
-Note that if these implications hold as $r \rightarrow 0$, then there is causal relationship between the systems in classical dynamical system theory sense.
+Let us note that the statements are confined to a finite resolution case.
+If $r \rightarrow 0 $ the statements remain valid if the distribution of the driver system and $f$, the mapping function to the driven, is twice continuously differentiable.
+So we assume, that the distribution of the information injected into the driven system, has no discrete part.

-{\bf Causality detection using additive observation of the series.} The genericity of Takens' theorem allows us to choose an observation function (mapping) almost freely. \ As demonstrated in eq. \ref{e2} the direct product of the embedding of the series has such good properties. \ On the other hand it increases the embedding dimension, which is unfortunate in practice, so we may look for other mappings. \ The simplest, linear one, is a natural choice. \ Let us imagine $W=X+Y.$ \ In general it is again a good mapping but if in particular $X=X_{1}-Y,$ for independent $X_{1}$ and $Y $ the result would be the drop of dimension.
+{\bf Causality detection using additive observation of the series.} The genericity of Takens' theorem allows us to choose an observation function (mapping) almost freely.
+It is worth to note that the observation function shall be continuous to not introduce a discrete part in the manifold distributions.

+As demonstrated in Eq.\ \eqref{e2}, the direct product of the embedding of the series has such good properties.
+On the other hand, it increases the embedding dimension, which is unfortunate in practice, so we may look for other mappings.
+The simplest, linear one, is a natural choice.
+Let us imagine $W=X+Y$.
+In general, it is again a good mapping, but if, in particular, $X=X_{1}-Y$, for independent $X_{1}$ and $Y$, the result would be a drop in dimension.

-There is a simple resolution of that problem.
-If we choose a random number $a \in [0,1], a \neq 0 $ uniformly and consider $U=aX+Y$ than, with probability one $U$ will be a proper observation function and can replace the direct product $J$.
-Also if we know that $D_X,D_Y<m+1$ and we chose $a_i\in [-1,1],i=1...m+1$ random number, and set $U_i = a_iX-Y$ at least one should be proper observation function and the wrong once can be identified by the drop of the dimension.
+There is a simple resolution to that problem.
+If we choose a random number $a \in [0,1]$, where $a \neq 0$, uniformly, and consider $V=aX+Y$, then, with probability one, $V$ will be a proper observation function and can replace the direct product $J$.
+Also, if we know that $D_X$ and $D_Y$ are less than $m+1$, and we choose $a_i \in [-1,1], i=1,\ldots,m+1$ as random numbers, and set $V_i = a_iX-Y$, at least one should be a proper observation function, and the incorrect ones can be identified by the drop in dimension.